Dringhouses: History

 On the eastbound carriageway of Tadcaster Road in Dringhouses is a small brick enclosure that was once used as a pinfold.
 It is located opposite Royal Chase.

 Governance

 Dringhouses is part of the Dringhouses and Woodthorpe Ward in the Unitary Authority of York.
 As of the 2019 local elections it is represented by Liberal Democrat Councillors Stephen Fenton, Ashley Mason and Paula Widdowson.

 It forms part of the UK Parliamentary Constituency of York Outer and EU Constituency of Yorkshire and the Humber.

+Dringhouses was formerly a township and chapelry in the parishes of St Mary Bishophill Senior, Holy Trinity-Micklegate and Acomb, in 1866 Dringhouses became a separate civil parish, in 1894 the parish was abolished and split, the part in the County Borough of York became Dringhouses Within and the rural part became Dringhouses Without.
+In 1891 the parish had a population of 647.

 Demography

 The 2011 census recorded that the population of the Ward was 11,084 of which 91.1% were born in England and 4.9% from outside the United Kingdom.
 The mean age was 43.1 years with 44.4% aged between 30 and 59.
 Of the total population 94.8% described their ethnic origin as White-British.
 The 2011 figures show that 64.9% declared they were Christian, whilst 26.3% declared they had no religion, whereas this had been 79.2% Christian and 14.0% no religion in 2001.
 Of the population in 2011 aged between 16 and 74 years old, 72.6% declared they were economically active and 18.3% said they were retired.
 Between 2001 and 2011 the number of households increased from 4,650 to 4986, of which 50.1% were Semi-Detached and 29.6% were Detached.
 The level of household ownership was 80.4%.